 Russia’s under-development Ilyushin Il-112V tactical military transport aircraft performed its first flight on March 30, United Aircraft Corporation (UAC) announced.

-The first flight was conducted from the the airstrip of Voronezh Aircraft Production Association (VASO) in Voronezh in southwestern Russia.
+The first flight was conducted from the airstrip of Voronezh Aircraft Production Association (VASO) in Voronezh in southwestern Russia.

 “The crew performed all tasks of the maiden flight program.
 No serious issues were detected during the flight.
 Chief pilot Nikolay Kuimov confirmed superb qualities of the new plane”, Alexey Rogozin, CEO of Ilyushin, was quoted as saying by Sputnik.